Contact Us for a Free Consultation (213) 542-0979

 Immediate Arrest and Seizure of Weapon

-So, if you bring a weapon into court, again, depending on the circumstances, they will arrest you right there on the spot, seize the weapon, and obviously they won't have far to take you to get you into custody. so, it's not a good idea to bring a weapon into court and violate Penal Code Section 171.
+So, if you bring a weapon into court, again, depending on the circumstances, they will arrest you right there on the spot, seize the weapon, and obviously, they won't have far to take you to get you into custody.
+So, it's not a good idea to bring a gun into court and violate Penal Code Section 171.

-Sometimes what I see though is that the circumstances surrounding the weapon being brought into court in Los Angeles not that serious and the person really didn't do it on purpose.
+Sometimes, what I see, though, is that the circumstances surrounding the weapon being brought into court in Los Angeles are not that serious, and the person really didn't do it on purpose.

-Under those circumstances, obviously, you have a fighting chance at a defense and a lot of times we can work things out.
-But if on the other hand, it's clear you brought the weapon in the court intentionally and they think you were going to use it in the court in any way, you're looking at a significant amount of time in prison, and it's a very serious offense.
+Under those circumstances, obviously, you have a fighting chance at a defense, and a lot of times, we can work things out.
+But if, on the other hand, it's clear you brought the weapon into the court intentionally and they think you were going to use it in the court in any way, you're looking at a significant amount of time in prison, and it's a very serious offense.

 Defenses To Bringing A Weapon In Court – PC 171